My Google Drive Freezes!

 The browser will save the cache and temporary Internet files generated during use, but too much accumulation of these data will cause the web page to freeze.

 Step 1.
-Navigate to the Google Chrome of the computer.
+Navigate to Google Chrome on the computer.

 Step 3.
 Under the Basic tab, select All time in the Time range.